DQL Function Reference¶

 Parameters:

-Algorithm Description: Uses an estimation histogram (log-linear interpolation), dividing each order of magnitude into 128 buckets, suitable for distribution statistics on large datasets.
+Algorithm Description: Uses estimated histogram (logarithmic linear interpolation), dividing each order of magnitude into 128 buckets, suitable for distribution statistics of large-scale data.

 Use Cases: